|

 health and longevity.
 Yet paradoxically, most

-poor care of themselves.
+poor care of) themselves.
 Glaring symptoms of

-this are widespread U.S.
+this are widespread

 obesity,

-hyper-tension, depression, poor diets, little
+hypertension, depression, poor diets, and little

 exercise and quality